RostamVPN/mullvadvpn-app/README.md

 ## Audits, pentests and external security reviews

-Mullvad has used external pentesting companies to carry out security audits of this VPN app.
+Rostam has used external pentesting companies to carry out security audits of this VPN app.
 Read more about them in the [audits readme](./audits/README.md).

 # License

-Copyright (C) 2024  Mullvad VPN AB
+Copyright (C) 2024  Rostam VPN AB

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of